GabruAru/Medical-Image-Segmentation/README.md

 **Training**

 The model is trained for 100 epochs.
 Using Binary crossentropy as loss function achiving aroung 90% accuracy.
-Learning rate used 0.001(default for Adam).
+Used Learning rate used 0.001(default for Adam).

 Then model is trained further using dice coefficient as loss function achieving accuracy of 97%.
 And Mean IOU of around 91.
-Learning rate used here is 0.0001.
+Used Learning rate used here is 0.0001.

 **How to use**